Our vision is to ensure that our curriculum intent is embedded within our school.

 TARGET 1.
 Quality of Education

-- Review the maths curriculum to ensure that all elements of this continue to be closely matched to the curriculum intent.
+· Review the Art, DT, History and Geography curricula to ensure that all elements of these continue to be closely matched to the curriculum intent.

-- In Spanish, ensure that the subject leader has additional management time to audit the delivery of the new curriculum and act on any findings.
+· In Computing, ensure that the subject leader has additional management time to audit the delivery of the new curriculum so that development of skills is progressive.

-- Year 2: 95% of pupils achieve the expected standard or above in reading, writing and mathematics.
+· Year 2: At least 80% of pupils achieve the expected standard or above in reading, writing and mathematics.